JonKing93/pfdf/docs/guide/rasters/intro.rst

 However, other datasets (such as soil properties) are better represented by numeric values.
 When this is the case, you can use the ``field`` option to build the raster from one of the polygon data fields.
 In this case, pixels inside a polygon will be set to the value of the polygon's data field, and all other pixels will be NaN::

+    # Create a raster from a polygon field
     >>> kf = Raster.from_polygons('kf-factor.shp', resolution=dem, field="KFFACT")

+    # Creates a floating-point raster whose NoData is NaN
     >>> print(kf.dtype)
     float64
     >>> kf.nodata